NFL legend Shannon Sharpe slammed UFC fighter Josh Hokit for his controversial comments about former first lady Michelle Obama.

 “Michelle Obama is a man!
 Am I right, America?”

 “They said the same thing about Venus and Serena,” Sharpe said.
 “Every time a Black woman becomes something, some people from that side try to take a shot at them.
 It’s been going on.
-I mean, when is it gonna be enough?
+I mean, when is it going to be enough?
 You don’t see us get in position, we don’t do anything like that.
 We don’t take shots at nobody like that.
 But they do it all the time and it’s cool.”

 “The false allegations – that our matches were fixed – hurt, cut and ripped into us deeply.
 The undercurrent of racism was painful, confusing and unfair.”